johnthagen/python-blueprint/README.md

 (fact) $ nox -s update_latest
 ```

-This is useful for applications as an alternative to using wildcard versions (`"*"`) for allowing
+This is useful for _applications_ as an alternative to using wildcard versions (`"*"`) for allowing
-the developer avoid manually checking for new major release versions for all top level
+the developer to avoid manually checking for new major release versions for all top level
 dependencies.
 Putting tight version constraints in `pyproject.toml` can greatly reduce the time
-for Poetry to resolve lockfile changes during update. _Libraries_ should generally avoid pinning to
+for Poetry to resolve lockfile changes during updates. _Libraries_ should generally avoid pinning to
-the latest versions in `project.toml` so they allow _users_ of their library the greatest
+the latest versions in `project.toml` so they allow users of their library the greatest
 flexibility in selecting the final dependencies for their applications.

-To upgrade only dev dependencies to their latest versions (which would be more appropriate for
+To upgrade only dev dependencies to their latest versions (which is a more appropriate operation
-libraries):
+for libraries):

 ```bash
 (fact) $ nox -s update_latest -- --group dev